Strata Insurance Gaps: What Most Property Managers Don’t Realize Until It’s Too Late

 - 2 min read

-But in reality, gaps in coverage are more common than most expect, and they usually only become visible when a claim is made.
+But in reality, gaps in coverage are more common than most expect.
+These gaps usually only become visible when a claim is made.

 Why This Matters